AndreaMiotto/PartialSheet/README.md

 #### Nice to have
 - \[ ] ScrcrollView and List compatibility: as soon as Apple adds some API to handle better ScrollViews

+## Version 2
+The new version brings a lot of breaking changes and a lot of improvments:
+- The Partial Sheet can now be called from any view in the *navigation stack*
+- The Partial Sheet can now be called from any item inside a *List*
+- The Partial Sheet is now handles as en *environment object* making easy to display and close it.

 ## Installation